 How do I register?

-The complete program and registration form will be available soon near the bottom of the page under Related Files.
+The complete program and registration form is available now near the bottom of the page under Related Files.
 If you cannot open and view the document, call (317) 275-9286.

 If you require an accommodation or special assistance for this program due to a disability, please contact us at (317) 275-9286 or email@example.com.
 Please contact us as soon as possible.
 Some requests might take 1-2 weeks to arrange.

 If a class is not currently available and you wish to be placed on a list to receive future class registration information via e-mail when it becomes available, please contact Debbie Schelske and ask to be placed on the City Gardener Program e-mail list (we also have a general gardening e-mail list if you want to know about other gardening programs).